 A big thanks to Sunshine of Time to Shine Events for the helpful tips and advice.
 If you’re looking for a wedding planner in San Diego, I highly recommend Time to Shine Events.
 The beautiful wedding shown on this page was made possible by her and her staff.
 When it comes to helping you design and execute the perfect wedding day, they are the pros!

 Want to know another thing that helps your wedding day run smoothly?

-A well-planned timeline.
+A well-planned timeline!
 One of the other benefits of having a wedding planner or coordinator is that they can help create a timeline for you.
-But while they will create a vendor timeline, your photographer will create a photography timeline.
+But while they’ll create a vendor timeline, your photographer will create a photography timeline.

 I work with all of my brides to create a timeline customized to your day.
 This you can give to your wedding coordinator to incorporate into your vendor timeline.
 Check out my page for tips on planning the ideal timeline.

 Jennifer and Vincent eloped at the San Diego County Administration Building, a.k.a. the courthouse.
 They wanted an intimate ceremony with their family and friends.
 They chose the San Diego courthouse because it has a lot of charm and character being that it's a...

 As a San Diego photographer, one of the best things about my job is meeting great people and playing a part in their important life events.
 Recently, I got to photograph a winery proposal at Carter Estate Winery & Resort in Temecula.
 Surprise proposals are so...